FelixReuthlinger/playstyle-enhancements-simple/README.md

 ## Change log

+* 1.4.0 -> removed UI components from this part, you can add those by adding my other modpack https://valheim.thunderstore.io/package/FixItFelix/UserInterfaceTweaks/
+* 1.3.3 -> more mod updates, getting there slowly
+* 1.3.2 -> adding faster item transfer (right click, from/to inv/chest)
 * 1.3.1 -> forked out some UI related things into a new modpack that is also integrated here
 * 1.3.0 -> moved some more mods in here, removed mass farming (since replaced by farming) and tuned a lot of values
 * 1.2.4 -> more mod updates